jskygithub/extreme-headless/README.md

 But... there is usually a problem with this.

-App servers and API servers generally lack the pre-requisite graphics capability to run browsers such as Webkit which our E2E tools require.
+App servers and API servers generally lack the pre-requisite graphics capability to run browsers based on Webkit etc. which our E2E tools require.

 This is from Puppeteer's GITHUB project.
 [LINK](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md#chrome-headless-doesnt-launch-on-unix)